The Boring Co., founded by Elon Musk, has begun work on an underground tunnel in Nashville.

 Timeline

-The Boring Company expects a quick turnaround on the project, estimating that Nashville’s tunnel will be operational by late 2026.
-In comparison, it took the company nearly three years to complete a tunnel a tenth of that length in Las Vegas.
+The Boring Co. expects a quick turnaround on the project.
+The company initially estimated that Nashville’s tunnel would be operational by late 2026, but has now adjusted to early 2027.
+It’s still an ambitious timeline; it took the company nearly three years to complete a tunnel a tenth of that length in Las Vegas.
 Other tunnel pitches never got that far.
 Cities like Los Angeles, Chicago, Fort Lauderdale and Washington D.C. never moved forward on proposed tunnels.

 The project is still officially in the planning stages, and The Boring Co. has said that drilling won’t start until the last quarter of the year.
 However, excavation is already underway at a downtown parking lot.